 Math Teacher Circles are recognized as a high-quality form of professional learning by the Conference Board of the Mathematical Sciences and as a “bright spot” in promoting teacher voice by the STEM Network 100Kin10.
 Read more about Math Teacher Circles…

-Having hosted the Math Teachers’ Circle Network since 2006, in 2020 AIM became the host of the National Association of Math (Student) Circles, an organization founded by the NSF-supported Mathematical Sciences Research Institute.
+Having hosted the Math Teachers’ Circle Network since 2006, in 2020 AIM became the host of the National Association of Math (Student) Circles, an organization founded by the NSF-supported Simons Laufer Mathematical Sciences Institute (SLMath).
 In order to better support the Math Circle community and foster connections among Math Circles for students and teachers, AIM founded the Math Circle Network in 2021.

 The Math Circle Network is a project of the American Institute of Mathematics (AIM), a mathematical sciences research institute supported by the National Science Foundation.
-It is a part of AIM’s Math Communities initiative, which brings together multiple K-12 outreach programs.
+We are part of AIM’s Math Communities initiative, which brings together multiple K-12 outreach programs.

 AIM is a nonprofit, tax-exempt charitable organization (tax identification number 94-3205114) under Section 501(c)(3) of the Internal Revenue Code.
 Please contact us if you are interested in becoming a supporter of the Math Circle Network.